 - protective clothing.

 The costs of home to work travel are almost always taxable if paid to an employee, so it is important that you are satisfied that you are a volunteer.
 This should be clear from the agreement you have made for the work you are doing.

 The expenses paid must be supported by receipts or be a reasonable estimate of the cost.
-If the expenses paid are more than the actual expenses incurred (or scale rate, see below), the excess payment will be treated either as employment income or as other taxable income.
-So if you were paid a round sum allowance, for example, it is crucial that you keep receipts to show that the sum paid was all used for relevant expenses.
+If the expenses paid are more than the actual expenses incurred (or scale rate, see below), the excess payment will normally be treated as employment income or as other taxable income (links to our LITRG website).
+So if you were paid a round-sum allowance, for example, it is crucial that you keep receipts to show that the sum paid was all used for relevant expenses.

-There are examples on the GOV.UK website which highlight some of the tax issues which can arise when you are volunteering.
+There are examples on GOV.UK which highlight some of the tax issues which can arise when you are volunteering.

 Scale rate for motor expenses